HerrMo/topoclust/README.md

 Herrmann, M., Kazempour, D., Scheipl, F. & Kröger, P.: Enhancing cluster analysis via topological manifold learning.

 The results can be reproduced with the 00_project-doc.Rmd.
 For more information see the instructions therein.
 Three large data files needed can be downloaded from https://syncandshare.lrz.de/getlink/fiSaZPAV3jzvGjAikmDQM3JS/ and need to be placed in the data folder.
+See 00_project-doc.pdf for details.